pvcraven/2017_web_security/source/final/lana/index.rst

 		:align: center
 		:width: 300px
 		:alt: variables declared by var

-		:caption: Notice the variable lemon is declared by using “let” which is valid for the first variable, but not for the second.
+		Notice the variable lemon is declared by using “let” which is valid for the first variable, but not for the second.
 The second variable states gives an error message because “let” can not redefined an identifier that already exists in the same scope.